swarch-2f-rootly/2f/laboratory5/README.md

 **Conclusion:** The attacker has **absolutely no way** to directly access any backend service, database, or administrative interface.
 The attack surface has been reduced from 8+ vulnerable entry points to a single, controlled entry point (the frontend) where proper authentication and authorization are enforced.

-### Phase 3: Verification of Internal Communication (Countermeasure success without affecting internal opperations)
+### Phase 3: Verification of Internal Communication (Countermeasure success without affecting internal operations)

 This phase verifies that legitimate communication between frontend and backend services still functions correctly over the private network, proving that segmentation enhances security without breaking functionality.